Women, Gender and Sexual Studies Concentration 2022-2023 Edition

 • Kelly Boutin, Assistant Director, Center for Diversity & Inclusion, Hochberg Women's Center & Pride Center

-• Jeffrey Cabusao, Professor, English and Cultural Studies
+• Jeffrey Cabusao, Professor, History, Literature, and the Arts

-• Amber Day, Professor, English and Cultural Studies
+• Amber Day, Professor, History, Literature, and the Arts

 • Mailee Kue, Executive Director of the Center for Diversity and Inclusion

-• Undertake interdisciplinary analyses of women, gender, and sexuality and communicate findings and interpretations clearly and effectively
+• Demonstrate an understanding of interdisciplinary analyses of women, gender, and sexuality and communicate findings and interpretations clearly and effectively.

-• Demonstrate how various systems (such as gender, race, class, and sexual orientation) operate in conjunction with each other
+• Demonstrate an understanding of intersectionality: how various social systems, such as gender, race, class, and sexual orientation, operate in conjunction with each other.

 Required Courses